TreadSoftly/Projects/APIs4AIs.md

-# Custom GPTs this will cover structuring APIs from the document page to testing (please know that these get tinkered on periodically so if stuff doesnt work or its just frustrating, I dont know - Welcome to Ai?
+# Custom GPTs this will cover structuring APIs from the document page to testing

+## Please know that these get tinkered on periodically so if stuff doesnt work or its just frustrating, I dont know - Welcome to Ai?

 ## *GPTS I will cover include:*